ang-zeyu/infisearch/docs/src/search_configuration.md

 To provide a compromise for recall, query terms that are similar to the searched term are added to the query, although with a lower weight.

-This is only applied for the last term (if any) of a query, and if the query string immediately ends with that term (e.g. no whitespace after it).
+For both of the [language](./indexing_configuration.md#latin-tokenizer) modules available currently, this is only applied for the last query term, and if the query string does not end with a whitespace.
+An implicit wildcard (suffix) search is performed on this term. (quite similar to Algolia Docsearch's behaviour)
-You may also think of this as implicit wildcard search for the last query term.

 ## Term Proximity Ranking